 Spring

 Spring is very similar to the winter season.
-However, if you plan it just right, you could potentially see tons of wildlife and peak waterfall flowage.
+However, if you plan it just right, you could potentially see tons of wildlife and peak waterfall flowage (looking at you Olympic).
 Like the winter though, most high-elevated areas are inaccessible until June or July.
-Regardless, I still recommend this time, especially on the coast and more populated areas to get a more intimate experience.
+Regardless, I still recommend this time of year, especially on the coast and more populated areas to get a more intimate experience.

-Everything You Need to Know Before Visiting the Pacific Northwest
+Everything You Need to Know About Eloping In the Pacific Northwest

 1. It’s rainy.
 I know, I know.
 Most people know that the PNW gets a ton of rain, but even in the summer months, it’s a good idea to bring a jacket and pack some extra layers.
 While most of the time it’s more of a drizzle than a downpour, it definitely can get chilly.
 Oh, and bring some vitamin D. Even staying in the area for more than a week (especially if you’re used to sun) can really put a damper on your mood.